Search

 Building and permitting on the East Cape

-Municipal building permits and environmental approvals are required for significant construction.
+Municipal building permits and environmental approvals for lots of 2000 square meters or greater are required for significant construction.
 Timelines vary by scope and season.
 Importing materials or coordinating specialized trades can add time and cost in remote settings.

 Choose design and construction teams with East Cape experience.
 You want hurricane‑resistant assemblies, thoughtful water capture and storage, efficient solar systems and well‑engineered septic.
 Freight logistics, delivery schedules and weather windows should be part of your project plan.